PrestaShop/docs/development/architecture/migration-guide/forms/CRUD-forms.md

 {{% /notice %}}

 {{% notice tip %}}
-This guide is intented for core developers looking to understand how PrestaShop now handles Forms in the core.
+This guide is intended for core developers and contributors who want to understand how PrestaShop handles forms in the core.
 {{% /notice %}}

 ## Introduction